mcmahon-lab/MultimodeNonlinearOptics/materials/README.md

 - `walkoff` (if `angleTuning` is set), the spatial walk-off angle.
 Additional information may be stored as class variables so long as they do not use these names.

-For convenience, `nlMaterial` also provide the function [cos(&theta;)&#178; / n<sub>*i*</sub>&#178; + sin(&theta;)&#178; / n<sub>*j*</sub>&#178;]<sup>-1/2</sup>
+For convenience, `nlMaterial` also provide the function `angledRefractiveIndex` [cos(&theta;)&#178; / n<sub>*i*</sub>&#178; + sin(&theta;)&#178; / n<sub>*j*</sub>&#178;]<sup>-1/2</sup>
 for computing the index between two crystal axes *i*, *j*.